by piercing barriers

 A WORK ABOUT THE RELATIVITY- AND DUAL NATURE OF SAFETY.

 Increased exposure to violence through news and other sources of (social)media manipulate our feeling of safety.
 Giving rise to a culture of fear.
 The individual and even society can be driven by this feeling to make irrational responses to imaginary threats.

 With ‘2.6g 329m/s’, also known as ‘bulletproof skin’, Essaïdi explores the social, political, ethical and cultural issues surrounding safety in a world with access to new biotechnologies – by reinforcing in vitro human skin with spider silk from genetically modified organisms in order to stop a speeding bullet.

-With this work Jalila Essaïdi wants to show that safety in its broadest sense is a relative concept, and hence the term bulletproof.
-The work did stop some partially slowed bullets but not the one at full speed.
-But even with the skin pierced by the bullet the experiment is still a success.
-It leads to the conversation about how which form of safety would benefit society.
+With this work Essaïdi wants to show that safety in its broadest sense is a relative concept, and hence the term bulletproof.
+The work did stop some bullets but not those at full speed.
+With a “bulletproof skin” pierced by bullets the experiment leads to the conversation about how which forms of safety would benefit society.

 Essaidi, J., Blomjous, M., Oei, L., (Eds.)
 (2013).
 Kogelwerende huid: spinnenzijde afkomstig van genetisch gemanipuleerde organismen en menselijke huid, Studies in textiel 1, Amsterdam, (pp. 224-231).